foxdproject/foxdcoin-paperwallet/README.md

-# paper.millenniumclub.ca
+# paper.foxrtb.com
-JavaScript Client-Side MillenniumClub Wallet Generator
+JavaScript Client-Side foxdcoin Wallet Generator

-Now MillenniumClub addresses and their corresponding private key can be conveniently generated in a web browser.
+Now foxdcoin addresses and their corresponding private key can be conveniently generated in a web browser.

 ## Installation